murffps/ideas-dev/more.md

 Not to always plan for “scale” unless you only have a small and very limited # of users.

 Not resuing stuff and buidling every things as a pattern that is resuable in 98% of cases :)

+not having place ofr innovation push back and also enough security an d or structure

+new desigsn that end up taking too long since the TECh was not fully vetted enough Reinventing the wheel instead of REUSE variations on reusable without tons of cause

+beyond this there is the weird dangerous though to say "I am the business you the developer"

+TYPES of Tickets TAG #
+BUGS -0 various types

+UI BOTH
+VISUAL
+FUNCTIONAL